MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 is essentially point to point, data pumps can be transitively linked together to make arbitrary networks.
 Each posting is consumed by the next hop in the chain.
 Each hop re-advertises (creates a new post for) the data for later hops.
 The posts flow in the same direction as the data.
-If consumers permit it, report messages (see sr_report(7)) also flow through the control path, but in the opposite direction, allowing sources to know the entire disposition of their files through a network.
+If consumers permit it, report messages also flow through the control path, but in the opposite direction, allowing sources to know the entire disposition of their files through a network.